PureStorageGSE/Pure-CBS-Terraform-Modules/Deploy-CBS-Existing-Infra/README.md

 | ![](assets/20240320_122712_CBS-Generic-Two-RG-Deployment.png) |
 | :-------------------------------------------------------------: |

-For testing purposes we used a /21 for each separate vnet and setup Vnet peer routing to allow On premise traffic access the CBS array from the management network via a site to site VPN (via the Virtual Network Gateway).
+For testing purposes we used a `/21` CIDR range for each separate vnet and setup Vnet peer routing to allow On premise traffic access the CBS array from the management network via a site to site VPN (via the Virtual Network Gateway).
 You may already have this connectivity in place using another connection

 You may need to setup the Vnet peering between your managment and CBS vnet by uncommenting the Module CBS-VNet-Peering code in `main.tf` file on lines `144-152`, unless you have already done this.